Yanagawa, Fukuoka: Government

 Yanagawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 19 members.
 Yanagawa contributes one member to the Fukuoka Prefectural Assembly.
 In terms of national politics, the city is part of the Fukuoka 7th district of the lower house of the Diet of Japan.

 Economy

-Yanagawa has a mixed economy, with agriculture and commercial fishing, as well as manufacturing centering on semiconductors and woodworking.
-There is also a thriving tourism industry.
+Yanagawa has a mixed economy, centered on commercial fishing, especially for unagi or Japanese freshwater eel, agriculture, as well as manufacturing focused on semiconductors and woodworks.
+The city is also known for a thriving tourism industry.

 Education

 Yanagawa has 19 public elementary schools and six public junior high schools operated by the city government and one public high school operated by the Fukuoka Prefectural Board of Education.
 There are also two private high schools, and Fukuoka Prefecture also operates one special education school for the handicapped.